schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ### SSH Access

-Permitting root user login and password login is a quick and dirty way of enabling SSH access that I'd strongly discourage from using.
+Permitting root user login and password login is a quick and dirty way of enabling SSH access, but I strongly discourage you from using it.
 For good reasons both options are disabled by default and certificate- or [key-based authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) are recommended.

 If your device has a serial console port, like the Deciso DEC630, enabling SSH can be skipped.